This is when you know you're in the country. |

 He came down with Barton to attempt a quick fix, but neither of these sweet guys are fundis.
 They fiddled around for a while, pointed at lots of stuff, like guys do, during which time I got my giant squeegee thing and tried to push back the rising tide.
 It was about two inches deep in some places.
 I threw all my saturated towels outside and began on the blankets.
 It's hot out now so I won't be needing them for a couple of months.

-Teacher Martha and the kids learning to play
+Teacher Martha and the kids learning to play checkers, or draughts, as they call it here. |

-Then he took out most of the insides of the tank and called Titus, who lives in Morogoro, who said he'd bring up the part in the morning.
+took out most of the insides of the tank and called Titus, who lives

 Now if it was Brad with the plumbing issues, you could bet your socks there would be a fundi or three working up a sweat over this.
 But I'm a woman, and I'm not the boss, so it gets fixed when it gets fixed.
 Added to that, it will take at least two or three tries, most likely three.
 TIA.
 Not to mention,(oh why not), the sink in the toilet leaks, and it's been fixed four times.
 I don't even bother with it, there's three sinks in my house so there's no way in hell the fundis are getting worked up over this.
 I'm thinking of planting geraniums in it.
 The light is good on that side of the house.
 Maybe goldfish.